 Something you can get ahead of time to get the kids excited are relevant books.
 For example, when we went camping a few years ago we went to the library and got books about animals in that area the day before.
 Check out the picture of them reading it below.
 I've also linked a few book examples below.

 Another thing I am purchasing for this trip is a trip journal now that my two oldest boys are old enough to draw and write in one.
-I've linked a few below.

 My kids get really excited when they wear something they think is special.
 And, I think they are great for picture ops.
 And, to prevent the "the sun is in my eyes" whines, outfit everyone with sunglasses.
 I just love this picture of my son with his little vacation onsie!

 If you have a baby, you might get lucky and they may sleep a lot during the trip.
 For the awake hours, switch out new toys.
 It is especially important that these toys are hooked to something because if they drop them in the car and you can't pull over to pick it up, there may be some crying.

-Elementary Aged Kids
+Preschool - School Aged Kids

 SHARING IS CARING!
 Thank you for supporting my blog!